This chorizo white bean soup is easy to make and the flavors work together perfectly.

 Looking for a flavorful soup recipe?
 And something that takes only 30 minutes to make?
 Make yourself a pot of chorizo white bean soup!
 This is Spanish chorizo which is a cured sausage full of smokey paprika spiciness.

-The one thing about this recipe, is that the Spanish chorizo may be a little hard to find.
+The one thing about this recipe is that the Spanish chorizo may be a little hard to find.
 I found this chorizo at the Winn-Dixie grocery near me.
-The Boar’s Head website says that they make a Spanish style chorizo too.
-The nice thing about the cured sausage is that when it is heated up, it releases enough of it’s fat, so that no other oils are necessary.
-I put the sliced chorizo into my hot dutch oven and let some of the fat render out, then added the garlic and onion.
+The Boar’s Head website says that they make Spanish-style chorizo too.
+The nice thing about the cured sausage is that when it is heated up, it releases enough of its fat so that no other oils are necessary.
+I put the sliced chorizo into my hot Dutch oven and let some of the fat render out, then added the garlic and onion.

-This recipe would work well by substituting kiolbassa sausage for the chorizo.
+This recipe would work well by substituting kielbasa sausage for the chorizo.
 Either way, it’s a fast and tasty soup to try.